echogarden-project/echogarden/docs/Tasklist.md

 ### Recognition
 * Recognized word entries that span VAD segment boundaries can be split
 * Show alternatives when playing in the CLI.
 Clear current line and rewrite already printed text for alternatives during the speech recognition process
-* Option to split recognized audio to segments or sentences, as is done with synthesized audio
-* Try to exclude the timing for trailing punctuation tokens in words that contain them.
-This can help narrow down the end timestamp to cover the word more tightly

 ### Recognition / Whisper
-* May get stuck in a token repeat loop when silence or non-speech segment encountered in audio.
-Decide what to do
+* Whisper's Chinese and Japanese output can be split to words in a more accurate way.
+Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them
 * Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * Cache last model (if enough memory available)
+* The segment output can be used to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
-* The segment output can be used to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
-* Use compression ratios on the decoded tokens of individual segments and discard if too much repetition detected
-* Way to specify model size only, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
-* Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
-Try to see if you can make them better
-* Whisper's Chinese output can be split to words in a more accurate way.
-Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them

 ### Alignment

 * Aligned words entries that span VAD boundaries may be split

 ### Alignment / DTW-RA
-* Remove emojis and other special characters, that are not likely to be pronounced in the speech, from the transcript timeline before it is synthesized.
-For example Whisper may produce 'note' emojis when it detects singing or music.
-Pronouncing them reduces the accuracy of the alignment
-* Optional mode to pass Whisper a special vocabulary of tokens that can appear in the transcript.
-All other tokens would be suppressed

 ### Alignment / Whisper

-* New mode to decode the transcript tokens in order using a more standard decoding approach (updating the KV cache at each step).
-This would allow audio inputs longer than 30 seconds.
-See if this produces better results
+### Source separation / MDX-NET
+* Since MDX-NET requires FFT with large window sizes, the FFT computation overhead currently acts as a bottleneck, especially when GPU is used for inference.
+Currently it uses a WASM port of KissFFT, running on a single thread, which is still relatively fast.
+To get higher performance, try to (optionally) use native, SIMD optimized FFT like FFTW3 via a NAPI addon, with multi-threading enabled
+* Option to customize overlap
+* Add more models

+### Server
+* Option to allow or disallow local file paths as arguments to API methods (as a security safeguard)

+### Worker
+* Add cancellation checks in more operations
+* Support more operations

 ### Browser extension
 * Options UI